 Why a low thermal mass is important

-It is not unusual for the owners of slab-based systems to wait many hours before their homes are warmed.
+It is not unusual for the owners of slab-based systems to wait many hours (or days in some cases) before their homes are warmed.
 Warmboard responds quickly and you can feel the heat in only 20 minutes - a stark contrast to a high-mass system.
 You'll get the right amount of heat, right when you want it.
-And you'll save energy while you do it too.
+And you'll save energy too.